 The average solar system requires at least 4 hours of peak sunlight to work reliably.
 Most of Iowa sees an average of 5 peak sun hours, making it an ideal location to collect energy.
 Des Moines averages around 4.7 peak hours, with over 6 hours during June and July.

 - Take Advantage of Net Metering – Net metering is another way solar energy users can save money.
 Iowa enacted its net metering policy back in 1984, making it one of the first U.S. states to do so.
-Any excess power your system generates can be fed back into the grid, earning you cashback on your energy bills.
-This is applied as a credit over subsequent months.
+Any excess power your system generates can be fed back into the grid, earning you cash back on your energy bills, applied as a credit over subsequent months.

 - Use the Iowa Tax Exemption Benefit – Iowa also offers its residents another opportunity to cut costs with renewable energy.
 Residents who purchase a solar system for their homes can receive a full sales tax exemption, which is applied immediately when the equipment is purchased.